arsenlblack/synaptask/docs/api/rest/node/trash.md

 :::note
 The diff includes only changed fields in `before` and `after`.
 Consumers must merge by `id+version`, not overwrite blindly.
-Side effects (e.g., dependent status updates) will also be included.
+Side effects (e.g., status updates) will also be included.
 :::

 **Errors:** see **[error codes](/api/error-codes)**